 · Pushchairs can easily be pushed round the Blue Walk in Beatons Wood where one see most of the bluebells as it is lightly gravelled for mobility scooters.
 The Farm Walks are suitable for pushchairs, but the ground in places can be a little bumpy and muddy when wet.
 You will not encounter any stiles to climb over as they were all replaced by gates, except the Wild Garlic Walk which has what we call ‘collapsible stiles’, so when pushed down will allow empty pushchairs to be lifted over.

 · There are three high chairs available in the Bluebell Barn to use when enjoying your refreshments.

 · The picnic tables in a sheltered corner of the Car Park Field are designed to accommodate wheelchairs or pushchairs.

 · Baby changing facilities are available in the Accessible Toilet as well as the Ladies toilet.

 · The second hand book stall run by Action for Medical Research always try and have a selection of children’s books.

-· There is a playgroup run by Cherry Wood Kids on Fridays when the Walks are not open.
+· There is a playgroup run by Cherry Wood Kids on Fridays (except when the Walks are open).